What is Address Validation?

 | Offline Capable | Yes | No (requires database access) |

-| Standardization | Basic formatting | Full USPS/postal standards |
+| Standardization | Basic formatting | Aligned with postal conventions |

 | Additional Data | None | ZIP+4, carrier route, coordinates |

-| Best For | Real-time input checking, pre-screening | Critical operations, deliverability assurance |
+| Best For | Real-time input checking, pre-screening | Critical operations, accuracy assurance |

 How to Implement Address Validation with Sthan.io